grpc/grpc.github.io/docs/quickstart/cpp.md

 file in [What is gRPC?](http://www.grpc.io/docs/#what-is-grpc) and [gRPC Basics:
 C++][].
-For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:
+For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloReply` from the server, and that this method is defined like this: